caitroufa/eml_id_randomforest/README.md

 In addition to the yearly and diurnal distributions, we examine the distributions of additional features associated with EMLs in the dataset (Fig. 4).
 Consistent with the literature, EMLs are most frequent in the southern half of the Great Plains in spring, roughly south of 40° N latitude.
 Vertical profiles associated with EMLs have steep lapse rates, relatively low relative humidity, and sufficient vertical wind shear to support deep, moist convection.
 Due to the presence of the EML’s capping inversion, many EMLs also have moderate to large MUCIN and fairly high 700 mb temperatures.

 ![distributions of eml features](images/figure_4_histograms.png)
 > Figure 4.
-Histograms of various EML attributes that may be used in the machine learning model.
+Histograms of various EML attributes used in the machine learning model.

-To assess which features may be most useful for discriminating between the EML and non EML classes, box plots are used to compare the distributions of various features that may be used in the machine learning model (Fig. 5).
+To assess which features may be most useful for discriminating between the EML and non EML classes, box plots are used to compare the distributions of various features used in the machine learning model (Fig. 5).
 Variables that appear to distinguish between the two classes particularly well include 700-500 mb lapse rate, 700 mb temperature, absolute MLCIN and SBCIN, and 700 mb relative humidity.
 EMLs tend to have steeper mid-level lapse rates, warmer 700 mb temperatures, higher CIN, and lower relative humidity than profiles without an EML.
 Although there is more overlap between the two labels than for the previous variables, the medians and means of SBCAPE and MLCAPE are fairly different for the two classes, suggesting that these variables may also be useful predictors for the model.

 ![eml attributes](images/figure_5_attributes.png)
 > Figure 5.
-Box plots of potential machine learning model features for EMLs vs. no EMLs.
+Box plots of machine learning model features for EMLs vs. no EMLs.

 ### B. Assessing the Random Forest Classifier